 You can visit Point Reyes any time of year, but it may be too cold and windy to spend much time on the beach there in the winter.

-The only lodging inside the National Seashore is a hostel, but you can use the guide to find out where else you can stay nearby—and what else there is to do in the area.
+The only lodging inside the National Seashore is a hostel, but you can use a guide to find out where else you can stay nearby—and what else there is to do in the area.

 At Half Moon Bay, you won't run out of beaches to explore on your vacation.
 In fact, three of them are part of the Half Moon Bay Beach State Park—Frances, Venice, and Dunes.
 You can also check out the tidepools at the Fitzgerald Marine Reserve or watch elephant seals at Ano Nuevo.
 Both of these are also along the San Mateo coast.

 The town of Half Moon Bay offers lots of places to stay and eat, and there's a golf course with an ocean view so beautiful that you might get distracted and lose track of your ball.